Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Introduction

 The Large Hadron Collider beauty (LHCb) experiment's Upgrade II, planned to take place during the fourth Long Shutdown of the LHC, provides a compelling and concrete example of this challenge \cite{LHCb-Upgrade-II-Physics-Case}.
 This upgrade is designed to operate at a significantly higher instantaneous luminosity than before of up to $1.5\times10^{34}$~cm$^{-2}$~s$^{-1}$, which will increase the average pile-up to approximately 40.
 This higher collision rate, combined with the inherently large production cross-sections for the beauty and charm hadrons that LHCb targets, will generate an unprecedented data rate of 200 Tb/s, a volume that necessitates significant detector enhancements.
 An example of such a detector enhancement is the planned, high-granularity electromagnetic calorimeter with excellent timing capabilities, known as the PicoCal \cite{LHCb-Upgrade-II-Framework-TDR}.
 To achieve its target time resolution of $10-20$~ps, the SPIDER~\cite{alvado2025spiderwaveformdigitizerasic}, a waveform digitizer ASIC, will digitize the pulse shape from each calorimeter read-out channel.
 This pulse shape represents the time evolution of the voltage induced by the cascade of electrons produced within a photomultiplier tube (PMTs) \cite{LHCb-Upgrade-II-Framework-TDR} in response to scintillation photons generated by an electromagnetic shower in the calorimeter.
-While the final number of samples is yet to be determined, with current estimates ranging from 8 to 32, this study assumes the pulse shape is represented by 32 16-bit numbers.
+This study assumes the pulse shape is represented by 32 16-bit numbers, although the final number of samples is yet to be determined, with current estimates ranging from 8 to 32.
 The sampling interval is chosen such that the pulse rise time, defined as the time between the points where the pulse reaches 10\% and 90\% of its maximum amplitude, is captured by approximately four to five sampling points.
 This granularity is assumed to very roughly represent that expected of the LHCb PicoCal readout.
 However, it should be stressed that the performance of the machine-learning–based compression algorithms, which is the focus of this paper, should not depend critically on the precise granularity of the readout.
 It is estimated that in order to have tenable data-rates between the on-detector front-end electronics and the backend electronics, the initial sample of 32 inputs must be compressed into a maximum of two numbers of a similar bit size on the detector.
 This work aims to achieve this compression ratio whilst still maintaining as much information about the pulse as possible.
 The hardware platform chosen for this design study is the Microchip PolarFire FPGA, a device selected for its inherent radiation tolerance.
 The technical motivations for this choice, which relate to its flash-based architecture as a superior alternative to traditional SRAM-based FPGAs requiring Triple Modular Redundancy (TMR), are detailed in Section~\ref{sec:radhard_paradigms}.

 In high-energy physics, a common alternative to FPGAs is a custom Application-Specific Integrated Circuit (ASIC).
 However, the inflexible, multi-year development cycle and high non-recurring engineering costs mean ASICs are typically only used when extreme performance or power constraints cannot be met by programmable hardware.
 This work also serves to demonstrate that FPGAs can represent a viable alternative to ASICs for ML algorithms that must satisfy both demanding real-time requirements and run on-detector, in high-radiation environments.